qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.3.x.md

 A brand-new [Qdrant 1.3.0 release](https://github.com/qdrant/qdrant/releases/tag/v1.3.0) comes packed with a plethora of new features, performance improvements and bux fixes:

-1. [Oversampling for Quantization:](#oversampling-for-quantization) Improve the accuracy and performance of your queries while using Scalar or Product Quantization
+1. [Asynchronous I/O interface:](#asychronous-io-interface) Reduce overhead by managing I/O operations asynchronously, and by minimizing the need for context switches.
-2. [Asynchronous I/O interface:](#asychronous-io-interface) Reduce overhead by managing I/O operations asynchronously, and by minimizing the need for context switches.
+2. [Oversampling for Quantization:](#oversampling-for-quantization) Improve the accuracy and performance of your queries while using Scalar or Product Quantization.
 3. [Grouping API lookup:](#grouping-api-lookup) Storage optimization method that lets you look for points in another collection using group ids.
 4. [Qdrant Web UI:](#qdrant-web-user-interface) A convenient dashboard to help you manage data stored in Qdrant.
 5. [Temp directory for Snapshots:](#temporary-directory-for-snapshots) Set a separate storage directory for temporary snapshots on a faster disk.